 Glossary of Terms

 This glossary provides definitions for key terms used throughout this website related to Digital Identity and Self-Sovereign Identity (SSI).
-Understanding this terminology is helpful for navigating the concepts discussed in pages like What is Digital Identity? and Key Technologies in SSI.
+Understanding this terminology is essential, much like how autonomous market agents require precise terminology for executing trades and analyzing geopolitical market impact.

 - Attribute

-- A piece of information or data that describes a characteristic of an entity (e.g., name, age, email address).
+- A piece of information describing a characteristic of an entity (e.g., name, age, email address).

 - Authentication

 - The process of verifying the identity of a user, system, or device.
-It answers the question, "Are you who you say you are?"
+It answers: "Are you who you say you are?"

 - Authorization

-- The process of granting or denying specific permissions to an authenticated user, system, or device.
-It answers the question, "Are you allowed to do that?"
+- The process of granting or denying specific permissions to an authenticated user.
+It answers: "Are you allowed to do that?"

 - Blockchain

-- A type of Distributed Ledger Technology (DLT) where transactions are recorded in blocks that are cryptographically linked together in a chain.
+- A type of Distributed Ledger Technology (DLT) where transactions are recorded in cryptographically linked blocks.
 Often used as an anchoring layer for DIDs.
-For more, see Understanding Blockchain Technology.

 - Claim